 2.1 RESPONSIBLE AGENCY

-The City of Boonville is a sub-grantee to EIERA for this project.
+The Mayview MO Foundation is a sub-grantee to the EIERA.
 MDNR is providing the primary technical review of this RAP, as the site is currently enrolled in the MDNR BVCP program.

 2.2 PROJECT PERSONNEL AND SCHEDULE